SUGAR WAX: THE 100% NATURAL & EFFECTIVE RECIPE!

 • Suitable for all skin types, including sensitive skin.

-• Sugar paste is completely natural and hypoallergenic.
+• Sugaring paste is completely natural and hypoallergenic.

-• Results last up to 6 weeks, potentially leading to complete hair disappearance with continued use.
+• Results last up to 6 weeks, potentially leading to complete hair disappearance over successive treatments.

 • Effective even on short hairs.

-• The mixture is water-soluble, so it can be rinsed off with water if any residue is left.
+• The mixture is water-soluble, so it can be washed off with water if any residue remains.

-• The sugaring process is environmentally friendly and cost-effective.
-It does not require strips, applicator sticks, or any other waste associated with traditional hair removal methods.
+• The sugaring method is eco-friendly and cost-effective.
+It does not require strips, applicator sticks, or any other waste typically associated with conventional hair removal procedures.

 Sugar and wax are very different.
-Sugaring is applied against the direction of hair growth and removed, while waxing is applied in the direction of hair growth and removed against the grain.
+Sugar paste is applied against the direction of hair growth and removed, while waxing is applied in the direction of hair growth and removed in the opposite direction.

-The main issue with waxing is that it can lead to hair breakage.
-When the hairs break below the skin's surface, the subsequent hair growth can become trapped, causing ingrown hairs.
+The major issue with waxing is that it can lead to hair breakage.
+When the hairs break beneath the skin’s surface, the subsequent growth can become trapped, leading to ingrown hairs.

 Waxing can result in 15 to 30% breakage.
-This issue is usually not caused by the esthetician, but by the type of wax used.
+This issue is typically not caused by the esthetician, but by the type of wax being used.

 Another major difference between sugaring and waxing is that sugar only adheres to the hair follicle and never to living skin cells.
-Commonly used waxes, due to their resin content, adhere to living skin cells, causing not only pain upon removal but also potentially lifting live skin!
+Commonly used wax substances, containing resins, adhere to living skin cells, causing not only pain upon removal but also potentially lifting live skin!

-Sugaring is not only a natural method, but also very effective and quite pleasant.
-So, don't wait any longer and switch to sugaring!
+Sugaring is not only a natural method but also very effective and quite pleasant.
+So, don’t wait any longer, switch to sugaring!

 Did you like this article?